 In 2003 Ed accepted the opportunity to work for Secretary of State Deb Markowitz as a prosecutor in the Vermont Secretary of State’s Office of Professional Regulation where he is responsible for oversight of nearly 45 unique professions from dentists to tattooists, clinical social workers to architects.
 During this time, Ed served as Chair of the Young Lawyers Division of the Vermont Bar Association Board of Managers and from 2004-2006 represented Vermont and Maine as the District representative to the Young Lawyers Division of the American Bar Association.

-Ed has chaired the City Council’s Public Safety, Charter Change and Community and Economic Development Committees.
-He has served on the Parks, Arts and Culture, and Human Resources and Institutions Committees.
+Ed chaired the City Council’s Public Safety, Charter Change and Community and Economic Development Committees.
+He also served on the Parks, Arts and Culture, and Human Resources and Institutions Committees.
 Ed’s accomplishments on the City Council include:

 - taking the lead to bring accountability and transparency back to Burlington when the prior Mayoral Administration failed to take responsibility for its Burlington Telecom missteps;

 - holding UVM accountable for its impacts on the Burlington neighborhoods surrounding it; and

 - advocating for excellence and equity in the Burlington School District.